Renato Unso, the heartbreak kid who shattered the National Record

 Crediting Unso with a very fast 14.5 hand-timed in the heats.

-This may have seen him close to a medal in the final if he had the same type of run.
+This might have seen him close to a medal in the final if he had the same type of run.

 In the final, he finished fourth and just 6/100th outside a medal in fourth in the 400 Hurdles with a time of 53.46.

-Teammate Grafilo won the race going onto set an electronic Filipino National Record at 52.19, with Chong-Jong taking Silver. (*The best mark at that time was Abdul Guiapaur hand-time from 1974 of 51.8).
+Teammate Grafilo won the race, setting an electronic Filipino National Record at 52.19, with Chong-Jong taking Silver. (*The best mark at that time was Abdul Guiapaur hand-time from 1974 of 51.8).

 “Oh yes I remember I went under instead of over.
 Was a certainty that lost” he later told a reporter.